 "Oh, you're good," the Doctor replied, wrapping an arm around his stomach as if experiencing a brief spasm of pain before pushing off from the counter and heading in the direction indicated by the nurse.
 He quickly settled himself down with the necessary paperwork from the clinic nurse, surreptitiously checking the energy signature tracker while awaiting his turn for the walk-in clinic.

 At least he wasn't eating a cold turkey sandwich with someone's housesitter Greg House thought with a smirk as he dumped his backpack on his desk.
-Pulling out his chair, he sank down into it with a small groan as he rubbed his right thigh.
+Pulling out his chair, he sank down into it with a small groan as the constant ache in his right thigh decided to make its presence more acutely known.
 The cold weather was never kind to his leg, which at times begged the question as to why he didn't just move somewhere warmer.
 It wasn't like he couldn't find a job outside the walls of Princeton-Plainsboro Teaching Hospital.
 He had done so before, in fact, and could do it again.
 Maybe Wilson would — his office door swinging open kept House from further contemplations.

 "Happy Chrismukhah!"
 House said by way of greeting to his visitor, running a hand over his closely cropped steel-grey hair.
 "Have you been naughty or nice?"
 He waggled his eyebrows at his boss as he rested both his hands on top of his cane.